sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/software_development.md

 ## Building the firmware
 ### From the command line

-To build a production ready firmware for the SidecarT board, follow these steps:
+To build a production ready firmware for the Multi-device board, follow these steps:

 1. Clone this repository: